approvals/ApprovalTests.cpp/doc/explanations/WhyWeAreConvertingToOptions.md

 ## API

+**Note**: The following series of releases was completed with the release of v.10.0.0.
+We are retaining this documentation to help out anyone who has yet to update from one of the earlier release.

 Our current pattern is to have an optional Reporter at the end of any verify() method.

 We are switching this to have an option `Options` object instead.